Manual

 Authorization: Bearer eyJhbGciOiJIUzI1NiIs...

 JWT tokens expire after a set period.
 When a token expires, call the login endpoint again to get a new one.
-Tokens are also invalidated if the user changes their password or their account is disabled.
+Dregs also invalidates tokens when the user changes their password or their account is disabled.

 Customer Public Keys

 Used by the tracking script and device-related endpoints.
-The public key from your API credentials is sent as a Bearer token in the same header format.
+Send the public key from your API credentials as a Bearer token in the same header format.
 This method provides read-only access to device information and is the only authentication method available to client-side code.

 Key Endpoint Groups

 The API is organized around the core entities in Dregs.
-Here is an overview of what is available.
+Here is an overview.

 Events